-Lamont Extends Severe Cold Weather Protocol Through February 5
+Lamont Extends Severe Cold Weather Protocol As Cold Spell Continues

-HARTFORD — Governor Ned Lamont announced yesterday that the duration of the state’s currently enacted Severe Cold Weather Protocol to remain in effect until noon on Thursday, February 5.
+HARTFORD — On Tuesday, February 2, Governor Ned Lamont announced that he is extending the duration of the state’s currently activated Severe Cold Weather Protocol to remain in effect through at least noon on Tuesday, February 10, as this long-duration stretch of brutally frigid temperatures in Connecticut continues.

 The purpose of the protocol is to ensure that the most vulnerable populations receive protection from the severe cold, which could be life threatening if exposed to the elements for extended periods of time.